 Use an angled brush to apply to paint next to the baseboards.

 4. Apply a base coat of floor paint

 Now apply a coat of Floor and Patio finish.
 Mine was tinted to Benjamin Moore Pashmina.
 This will be the color of the “grout lines” at the end of the project.
 It’s a light taupe color.
 I let this dry for 2 days.

 5. Tape off your squares

 Next step, measure and tape off the squares.
 (The tapes lines will be grout lines when the tape is removed at the end of the project.)
 I recommend using this 1/4″ pin-striping tape for the grout lines.
-I couldn’t find it and went to a local auto shop and bought 1/4″ masking tape and it didn’t remove well.
-I’ve used the other one on various painting projects and it comes off without pulling the paint with it.
+NOTE: I went to a local auto shop and bought 1/4″ masking tape and it didn’t remove well.
+I’ve used the one linked to above on various painting projects and it comes off without pulling the paint with it.

 I chose to do 48″ squares, mainly because it took less time than taping off 24″ squares.
 I had to re-do some of the the tape lines at least once because they weren’t straight.
 So you want tape that is repositionable like the one I recommended above.